slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On humanness and irrationality

 <!--
+> *"I am a deeply superficial person." -- Andy Warhol*
+> *"I can't understand why a person will take a year or two to write a novel when he can easily buy one for a few dollars." -- Fred Allen*
 > *"The forest was shrinking, but the trees kept voting for the axe, for the axe was clever and convinced the trees that because his handle was made of wood, he was one of them."
 -- Proverb*